 The Agency is structured as follows.
-The Ohio Attorney General appoints the Agency's nine-member, bi-partisan Governing Board.
+The Ohio Attorney General appoints the Agency's ninemember, bi-partisan Governing Board.
 The Board Chair is Mike Watkins and the Vice-Chair is Stuart Young.
-The Agency Governing Board appoints two positions: the Ohio Consumers' Counsel and the Deputy Consumers' Counsel.
-The Consumers' Counsel's staff and I are fortunate to have the guidance of Chair Watkins and the Board members who volunteer their time to help their fellow Ohioans.
+The Agency Governing Board appoints two officials: the Ohio Consumers' Counsel and the Deputy Consumers' Counsel.
+The Agency's staff and I are fortunate to have the guidance of Chair Watkins, Vice-Chair Young and the Board members who volunteer their time to help their fellow Ohioans.